 1. Set expectations

 As with any function or project, you need to set the right expectations from the beginning, and adjust them regularly as conditions change.
 When I first took over marketing at Netpulse, our team was building nearly everything from scratch.
-I needed to make sure the sales team didn’t expect an immediate flow of MQLs before we get the messaging right or implemented our marketing automation system.
+I needed to make sure the sales team didn’t expect an immediate flow of MQLs before we got the messaging correct or implemented our marketing automation system.

 An important ingredient to successful inbound marketing is variety.
 Some targets will prefer to read ebooks.
 Others will attend every webinar and re-watch the recording.
-In order to appeal to many targets, you need to build content in many different mediums.
+In order to appeal to a wide range of targets, you need to build content in many different mediums.
 One of those is online courses.